IdoAmit198/NLP_236299/Projects/Project2/README.md

 In this project we wroked with the ATIS dataset.
 Given a query, our task was to predict the part of speech types from a known set of types.
 Meaning, our target was a sequence labeling, for each part of the sentence to fit the corresponding question type.

-Note: We included among the tags the auxiliaries 'eos', 'bos', 'unk', 'pad' and 'O' (outer, not related to any other type).
+Note: We included among the tags the auxiliaries 'eos', 'bos', 'unk', 'pad' and 'O' (other, not related to any other type).

 First we verified our majority baseline, which was about 63%.
 Not surprising, the tag 'O' was the most common.